Kazmirchuk/nats-tcl/JsAPI.md

 If `-timeout` is given, it defines both the client-side and server-side timeouts for the pull request:
 - the client-side timeout is the timeout for the underlying `request`
 - the server-side timeout is 10ms shorter than `timeout`, and it is sent in the `expires` JSON field.
-This behaviour is consistent with nats.go
+This behaviour is consistent with `nats.go`.

 *Note:* you can specify the `-expires` option explicitly (ms), but this is an advanced use case and normally should not be needed.

 If a callback is not given, the request is synchronous and blocks in a (coroutine-aware) `vwait` until all expected messages are received or the pull request expires.
 If the client-side timeout fires before the server-side timeout, and no messages have been received, the method raises `ErrTimeout`.
 In all other cases the method returns a list with as many messages as currently avaiable, but not more than `batch_size`.

 If a callback is given, the call returns immediately.
 Return value is a unique ID that can be used to cancel the pull request.
 When a message is pulled or a timeout fires, the callback will be invoked from the event loop.
-It must have the following signature:<br/>
+It must have the following signature:

-**asyncRequestCallback** *timedOut message*
+**cmdPrefix** *timedOut message*

 If less than `batch_size` messages are pulled before the pull request times out, the callback is invoked one last time with `timedOut=1`.

 The client handles status messages 404, 408 and 409 transparently.
 You can see them in the debug log, if needed.
-Also, they are passed to `asyncRequestCallback`, in case you need to distinguish between a client-side and server-side timeout.
+Also, they are passed to the callback, in case you need to distinguish between a client-side and server-side timeout.

 Depending on the consumer's [AckPolicy](https://docs.nats.io/nats-concepts/jetstream/consumers#ackpolicy), you might need to acknowledge the received messages with one of the methods below.
 [This](https://docs.nats.io/using-nats/developer/develop_jetstream/consumers#delivery-reliability) official doc explains all different kinds of ACKs.